sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 **Splitting Free Blocks** is the process of splitting a free block into two parts in the event that an allocation does not require the entirety of a free block.
 The first part consists of the allocated block and the second half is the new free block.

-If the program requires more space on the heap then the allocator will attempt to merge (coalesc) free blocks together to produce more free space.
+If the program requires more space on the heap then the allocator will attempt to merge (coalesc) free blocks together to produce a larger free blocks.
 If this does not happen then the allocator will make a request to the kernel to add more heap space via the [[Dynamic-Memory-Allocation#^3c5c43|sbrk]] function.

 ###### Coalescing Free Blocks

-When blocks are allocated next to free blocks, freeing those blocks can result in **false fragmentation** where there are two free blocks next to each other that are of a size to small to be used for allocations.
+When blocks are allocated next to free blocks, freeing those blocks can result in **false fragmentation** where there are two free blocks next to each other that are too small to be used for allocations.
 Adjacent blocks can be merged to prevent this problem.

 Coalescing can be done either immediately (after a block is freed) or deferred (doing it later).
-For example  coalescing could be done only when an allocation request fails.
+For example, coalescing could be done only when an allocation request fails.
 Immediate coalescing is simple but can cause a form of **thrashing** as blocks of memory are being merged and split repeatedly.

 **Boundary tags** are essentially footers for each memory block that contains the exact same information that the header has.
 This can be used in order to coalesc two blocks of memory in constant time - even if the target block is behind the current block.